ubc-library-rc/Geocoding-Web-Mapping-with-Python/index.md

  </iframe>
 </div>

-# The end goal of the workshop is to produce an interactive webmap like this!
+## The end goal of the workshop is to produce an interactive webmap like this!
-* This map shows all known of police involved killings in Canada between 2000 & 2017
-* Webmapping is a powerful tool that can be used to promote social justice

 <a href="PoliceViolenceIncidents.html" target="_blank">View Map in New Tab</a>